robenkleene/design-references/blender/blender-node-editor.md

 - `⇧D`: Duplicate a node
 - `⌃drag` an output to move it to another socket

+## Frames

+- `⇧A` then `Layout > Frame`
+- Use `N` sidebar menu to give the frame a name
+- Add nodes to the frame by selecting them and dragging them onto the frame

 ## Sockets

 - To remove a socket, hit `n` to bring up the editor.
 Select the "Node" tab.
 Select the socket you want to remove, and click the "X" button to the right of "Name:" to remove it.